Don't Burn Your Bridges

 How much notice do you need to give?
 For some very odd reason as soon as you hand in your notice you are viewed as an outsider as you are excluded from internal meetings and social events no longer hold the same appeal.
 You don’t want to give too much notice but then again you need to be fair to your employer by giving ample notice.

 To keep the rumour mill at bay, tell your Manager first, then decide how it will be communicated to the rest of the company.
-Is it really necessary that it’s kept a huge secret and becomes Chinese whispers (by the end of which you will be expecting twins, moving to Alaska or joining a cult or even better still, starting your own one!).
-Ask your Manager does she/he want to send an email informing your colleagues of your impending departure or will you informally let people know where the escape tunnel is!
+Is it really necessary that it’s kept a huge secret and becomes Chinese whispers (by the end of which you will be expecting twins, moving to Alaska or joining a cult or even better still, starting your own one!)?
+Ask your Manager if she/he want to send an email informing your colleagues of your impending departure or will you informally let people know where the escape tunnel is?

 You are under no obligation to reveal the ‘amazing’ new company you are going to join but what’s the point in lying about it?
 Unless you block all of your current colleagues on Linkedin of course they are going to see your new role!
 And even then, the world is too small to think you can hide your ‘exciting, new chapter!’
 Besides, your former colleagues, even though you might not currently realise it, are in fact a crucial part of your network.